sametaylak/sametaylak.github.io/_pages/about.md

   - /about.html
 ---

-What am I learning right now?
+What am I learning right now??
 ===
 Improving my knowledge around neural networks by studying and implementing RAG based LLMs with using some domain specific data.